shahoriarniloy/SearchSync/README.md

 # SearchSync Frontend

-This is the frontend part of the earchSync project, built using React.js and Tailwind CSS.
+This is the frontend part of the SearchSync project, built using React.js and Tailwind CSS.

 ## Project Setup